bruno-yamada/study-notes/docs/azure/020-getting-started-with-azure-app-service.md

 - plan must be S1 or higher (production tier)
 - useful for blue-green and canary
 - you can select % of users to go to a deployment slot
+- types:
+  - Auto Swap: As soon as an application is deployed to a slot it automatically swaps into a target slot.
+This is not the same as deploying directly to the target because the application gets a warm start, and the previous release of the target slot is preserved if a rollback is required.
+  - Swap: The most basic swap type that requires you to manually trigger the swap operation.
+  - Swap with preview: This type is similar to a regular swap, but allows you to preview the swap before completing it.
+Because each slot maintains its own configuration and application settings, the web app may not behave exactly as it did in the originating slot, and that is a good thing.

 Service Plan tiers:
 - Free (Windows only): Run a small number of apps for free